-- Subscribers: 2 subscribers are required.
+- Subscribers: 10 subscribers are required.
 (Please see GDPR note below) - Must sign & print their names.
-Check details of subscribers against electoral register. - Only ask subscribers to sign after completing the name and description fields on the form. - When collecting signatures, it is important that you follow the latest government guidelines on social distancing, face coverings and hand hygiene, as well as the latest government guidelines on local restrictions. - Data protection requirements.
+Check details of subscribers against electoral register. - Only ask subscribers to sign after completing the name and description fields on the form. - When collecting signatures, it is important that you follow the latest government guidance. - Data protection requirements.